 Man has been made “a little lower than the angels” until God has created His Kingdom in him.
 However, man is destined eventually to reign over all the works of God’s hands, including the angels; but not while he still is of the old adamic race, of the animal creation.

 When God begins to move us from Adam to Christ, from what is temporary to what is eternal, we suffer pain.
 A sword pierces our heart.

 The life of the human consists of relationships.
 The adamic relationships are temporary and sometimes idolatrous.
 The relationships of the new age are eternal and holy—we shall be one as the Son and the Father are one.

 As God begins to deal with our temporary relationships, breaking the hold they have on us, we experience the pangs of death.
 Rachel, the beloved, must die on the road to Bethlehem.

-And Rachel died, and was buried in the way to Ephrath, which is Bethlehem.
+So Rachel died and was buried on the way to Ephrath (that is, Bethlehem).
 (Genesis 35:19)